microsoft/MixedRealityToolkit-Unity/README.md

 ## Release cadence for Master:
 - **Master branch releases** will align with **major Unity releases marking a release every 3 months**.
 Please read the [Unity roadmap](https://unity3d.com/unity/roadmap).
-- Each release will be marked as a GitHub release tag.
+- Each release will be marked as a GitHub [release tag](https://github.com/Microsoft/HoloToolkit-Unity/releases).
 You can consume this release by:
 	- Using the zip file available in the release notes
 	- Unity packages available in the release notes
 	- Syncing to the specific git tag you would like to lock on.
-- Release tag name convention: v1.<Unity release major number>.<Unity release minor number>.<Iteration number>
+- Release tag name convention: v1.Unity release major number.Unity release minor number.Iteration number
 	- For example: For Unity version 2017.1.0 our release tag would be **v1.2017.1.0**
-	- If we marked another release with the same Unity version: v1.2017.1.1
+	- If we marked another release with the same Unity version: **v1.2017.1.1**
 - Unity packages for each release will be published to the Unity asset store.
 - Unity packages for each feature area like Input/SpatialMapping will also be added to the release notes.
 - Academy content will be updated with each major toolkit release.